What is Enrichment?

 - inviting visitors into the school to share their knowledge and skills

 - providing opportunities to see, and participate in, performing arts in school or elsewhere

 - offering varied school clubs and lunchtime clubs

 How Are Enrichment Activities Funded?

 Many of the enrichment activities and resources are supported by funds from the school and others are provided by the funds raised by the Friends of Dr South’s.
-In addition, the Lin Cooper Teaching Bursaries fund activities at Forest School, cookery and music.
-Visitors are also invited into school and regularly include artists, parents and other members of our local community.
+In addition, the Lin Cooper Teaching Bursaries fund activities at Forest School, cookery and art.
+Visitors are also invited into school and regularly include artists and other members of our local community.